A QUICK INTRO TO THE SERMON SERIES:

 In the first advent of Jesus, God Himself stepped into our world, not because he had to, but out of complete, sacrificial love to make a way for us.

 Our Advent journey this year is designed to point us back to him.
-For anyone who has walked through disappointing Christmases, unmet expectations, or restless searching, our prayer is that you would encounter Jesus, the one your soul was made for, and find the satisfaction and wholeness only he can give.
+For anyone who has walked through disappointing Christmases, unmet expectations, or restless searching, our prayer is that you would encounter Jesus and find the satisfaction and wholeness only he can give.

 come back each week to access the advent resources: